kainliu/kainliu.github.io/source/_posts/thoughts-on-a-beautiful-trick-of-memorization-in-python.md

 var a = true;

 function run(){
-    // OPS! forget to initialize
-    a = false;
+    // OPS! forget to initialize before use it a = false;
     console.log('inside: ', a)
 }